 3. Bank & Bourbon (Center City)

-Located inside the Loews Philadelphia Hotel, Bank & Bourbon features an in-house barrel-aging program.
-Their "Barrel Forward" philosophy ensures a sophisticated tasting experience right in the heart of Center City, making it the perfect spot for professional happy hours or a high-end date night.
+Located inside the Loews Philadelphia Hotel, Bank & Bourbon features an impressive in-house barrel-aging program.
+Their "Barrel Forward" philosophy ensures a sophisticated tasting experience in the heart of Center City, making it the perfect spot for professional happy hours or a high-end date night.

 4. The Trestle Inn (Callowhill)

-5. Four Humours (Kensington)
+6. Four Humors (Kensington)

-6. New Liberty Distillery (Kensington)
+7. New Liberty Distillery (Kensington)

-7. Prohibition Taproom (Spring Garden/Callowhill)
+8. Prohibition Taproom (Spring Garden/Callowhill)

-8. Ripplewood Whiskey & Craft (Ardmore)
+9. Ripplewood Whiskey & Craft (Ardmore)

 10. The Franklin Mortgage & Investment Co.
 (Rittenhouse)

-Commonly known as The Franklin Bar, this legendary speakeasy takes mixology to a scientific level.
-Their whiskey selection is vast, and their bartenders are masters of the craft, capable of tailoring a bourbon cocktail specifically to your palate's preferences.
+Commonly known as "The Franklin Bar," this legendary speakeasy takes mixology to a scientific level.
+Their Whiskey selection is vast, and their bartenders are masters of the craft, capable of tailoring a bourbon cocktail specifically to your palate's flavor profile.

 Quick Tips for Your Philly Bourbon Crawl:

-• Reservations: Spots like Village Whiskey and The Franklin Bar are small; booking ahead is highly recommended.
+Reservations: Spots like Village Whiskey and The Franklin Bar are small; booking ahead is highly recommended.

-• Whiskey Flights: If you're looking to learn, prioritize Bank & Bourbon or The Trestle Inn for their structured tasting flights.
+Whiskey Flights: If you're looking to learn, prioritize Bank & Bourbon or The Trestle Inn for their structured tasting flights.

-• Happy Hour: Many of these bars offer "Whiskey Wednesdays" or daily happy hour specials on house bourbons.
+Happy Hour: Many of these bars offer "Whiskey Wednesdays" or daily happy hour specials on house bourbons.

-whiskysnifferWhether you're a seasoned bourbon connoisseur or simply looking to explore the world of whiskey, Philadelphia has a bar to suit your taste.
+Whether you're a seasoned bourbon connoisseur or simply looking to explore the world of whiskey, Philadelphia has a bar to suit your taste.
 Raise a glass and savor this beloved spirit's rich flavors and history at one of these top-rated establishments.

 Share This Article on Social Media